portsoc/hangman-in-branches/README.md

 We point out that this adds a new entry to the "dependencies" section of `package.json` (therefore `npm install` will install the package).

 Since we have modularized our server, we only need to import the `pg` module into the script which includes the game's logic: `server/game.js`.
-There we will create a connection to the database using the `pg` module's `Client` class as described below.
+There we will use the `pg` module's `Client` class.
+For more information on `pg.Client`, check out [this documentation page](https://node-postgres.com/api/client).

 First, we will construct an SQL client with the configurations defined in our `server/config.js` file.
 Remember to check this file and comment out the `host` if you are running the server on your machine (leave it uncommented when running on your VM).
-Then we will check whether we can connect to the database using the `connect` method.
+Then we will attempt to connect in the `connectToDB` function.
-If we can, we will then query the database using the `query` method.
-For more information on `pg.Client`, check out [this documentation page](https://node-postgres.com/api/client).
+If the connection is established, we can move on to querying the database.

 We have updated every function in `server/game.js` that previously used to deal with the `gamesInPlay` array.
 For example `createGame`, now inserts the game's values into the database by querying the SQL client.

-TODO: We need to parse the arrays that PostgreSQL returns into objects.
-For example PostgreSQL returns `'{"B","l","o",,"b"}'` which we need to parse into `["B","l","o",,"b"]`.
+The only thing to be careful of, while interacting with the database, is that the arrays are stored as varchar in the database.
+Therefore, we need to join arrays before inserting/updating them in the database and split them when we retrieve them.

 Since the operation of querying the database is asynchronous, our functions have also been declared with the `async` keyword.